Why Online Art Therapy?

 It’s An Exciting Way to Do Online Therapy!

-Due to current coronavirus restrictions, all psychotherapists, Art Therapists and counsellors have now moved their practice online.
-So there are now lots of types of therapy you can choose from.
 Online Art Therapy is exciting because it adds a wider dimension.
 You get to express your feelings and experience through images, not just words.
 And it can be very calming and containing to work on something creative during your online therapy session.

 If you’re an imaginative, creative, and sensitive kind of person, what an asset that can be when it comes to connecting and integrating the different parts of yourself in therapy.
 Your creativity and imagination can help you find shortcuts (as well as fascinating and worthwhile detours!) on your path to self-understanding, transformation and growth.